joerivanveen/bloembraaden/README.md

 Point to those folders in the config.

 ## Web server
-Setup a webserver.
+Set up a webserver.
 We recommend NGINX.
 We use php-fpm with php 8.1 (8.0 is the minimum version for Bloembraaden).
 You can have it process index.php at all times, Bloembraaden will determine what content to show.